torvalds/linux/Documentation/security/lsm.rst

 In March 2001, the National Security Agency (NSA) gave a presentation about Security-Enhanced Linux (SELinux) at the 2.5 Linux Kernel Summit.
-SELinux is an implementation of flexible and fine-grained nondiscretionary access controls in the Linux kernel, originally implemented as its own particular kernel patch.
+SELinux is an implementation of flexible and fine-grained yesndiscretionary access controls in the Linux kernel, originally implemented as its own particular kernel patch.
 Several other security projects (e.g. RSBAC, Medusa) have also developed flexible access control architectures for the Linux kernel, and various projects have